I’ve heard a lot of people saying they hate SystemD, And I’ve always wondered, Why?

 - People who don’t care about all of that.

-I fall into the third category, Why should I even care.
+I fall into the third category, Why should I even care about an init system.

 People who hate SystemD